Screenpipe CLI

 bun x screenpipe@latest pipe enable my-pipe

-bun x screenpipe@latest pipe run my-pipe # test immediately
+bun x screenpipe@latest pipe run my-pipe # terminal-only; in-app chat uses the workflow below

 Editing Config